daniel-234/testing-react-with-jest-enzyme-and-cypress/README.md

 ## Notes

 The examples on this application have been taken or inspired by the courses I followed to learn testing in JavaScript, all of them mentioned in the [Acknowledgments](#acknowledgments) section.
+I highly recommend them, to build your knowledge on the subject step by step.
+The tests to mock a call to an external API are taken from the course [Testing React with Jest and Enzyme](https://javascriptplayground.com/testing-react-enzyme-jest/).
+The article [But really, what is a JavaScript mock?](https://blog.kentcdodds.com/but-really-what-is-a-javascript-mock-10d060966f7d) by Kent C. Dodds helped me simplify the mock test even further by using a `mock` directory.

 ## Notes on the Installation process